re-framejs/re-framejs/README.md

 Steve Grand

-### How Flow Happens In Reagent
+### How Flow Happens In re-framejs

-To implement FRP, Reagent provides a `ratom` and a `reaction`. re-framejs uses both of these building blocks, so let's now make sure we understand them.

-`ratoms` behave just like normal ClojureScript atoms.
-You can `swap!` and `reset!` them, `watch` them, etc.
+To implement FRP, re-framejs provides an `atom`.
+Atom is `BehaviorSubject` from RxJS.

-From a ClojureScript perspective, the purpose of an atom is to hold mutable data.
-From a re-framejs perspective, we'll tweak that paradigm slightly and **view a `ratom` as having a value that changes over time.**  Seems like a subtle distinction, I know, but because of it, re-framejs sees a `ratom` as a Signal.
+From Rx's perspective `atom` just holds the last value of the stream.
+Let's tweak that paradigm slightly and **view an `atom` as haviang a value that changes over time.** Seems like a subtle distinction, I know, but because of it, re-framejs sees an
+`atom` as a Signal.
 [Pause and read this](http://elm-lang.org/learn/What-is-FRP.elm).

-The 2nd building block, `reaction`, acts a bit like a function.
-It's a macro which wraps some `computation` (a block of code) and returns a `ratom` holding the result of that `computation`.
+re-framejs adds `swap` and `reset` functions for changing value of the `atom`.

-The magic thing about a `reaction` is that the `computation` it wraps will be automatically re-run  whenever 'its inputs' change, producing a new output (return) value.
+Now let's focus on signal transformation.
+You can use Rx `map` operator for computation of derived values.
+This operator takes function accepting current stream value, returning new value.
+This new value is wrapped inside Rx stream, so you can chain transformation like you want.
+The magic thing about Rx operators is that they will be re-run whenever 'they input' change, producing a new output value.

-Eh, how?

-Well, the `computation` is just a block of code, and if that code dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.

-To put that yet another way, a `reaction` detects a `computation's` input Signals (aka input `ratoms`) and it will `watch` them, and when, later, it detects a change in one of them,  it will re-run that computation, and it will `reset!` the new result of that computation into the `ratom` originally returned.

-So, the `ratom` returned by a `reaction` is itself a Signal.
-Its value will change over time when the `computation` is re-run.
+You can chain rx operators arbitrary producing as many streams as you want.
+You can view each stream as a kind of 'materialized view' from database terminology.

-So, via the interplay between `ratoms` and `reactions`,  values 'flow' into computations and out again, and then into further computations, etc.  "Values" flow (propagate) through the Signal graph.
+We call this chains Signal graph.
+"Values" flow (propagate) through the Signal graph.

 But this Signal graph must be without cycles, because cycles cause mayhem!  re-framejs achieves a unidirectional flow.

-While the mechanics are different, `reaction` has the intent of `lift` in [Elm] and `defc=` in [Hoplon].
+While the mechanics are different, rx `operator` has the intent of `lift` in [Elm] and `defc=` in [Hoplon].

 Right, so that was a lot of words.
 Some code to clarify: